 In the 16th century, the rulers of the Habsburg empire considered the Spanish horse an ideal breed.
 Since horses were of military importance at the time, this was of significance to the Habsburgs, which controlled a large part of Europe.

-In 1581, 24 broodmares and six stallions were bought in Spain, after Archduke Charles built the royal stud farm in Lipica.
+In 1581, 24 broodmares and six stallions were bought in Spain, after Archduke Charles built the royal Lipica stud farm.
 The location was chosen because the plateau region of southwestern Slovenia and northeastern Italy, in which Lipica is located, was very similar to Spain’s.

-The breed, such as it is known today, was developed in the times under Empress Maria Theresa (1740-1780).
-But during ensuing wars right up to post-World War II, the herd was moved numerous times with many of the horses appropriated by the ruling powers.
+The breed, such as it is known today, is the result of it being developed in the times under Empress Maria Theresa (1740-1780).
+But during ensuing wars right up to post-World War II, the herd was moved numerous times.
+Many of the horses were appropriated by the ruling powers.

-Following the withdrawal of Allied Forces in 1947, Lipica became part of Yugoslavia and received only 11 horses from the herd confiscated by the Germans.
+Following the withdrawal of Allied Forces in 1947, Lipica became part of Yugoslavia.
+Unfortunately, it received only 11 horses from the herd confiscated by the Germans.
 After the breed recovered in the 1960s, the stud farm opened to tourism.

 I don’t recall how I learned of the Farm, but I got in touch with them when I was in Slovenia and asked if I might stop by.
 They invited me over and my morning there turned out to be most memorable.

 The Lipica Stud Farm is just an hour’s drive from Ljubljana and a stone’s throw (perhaps a 20-minute drive) from the Italian border near Trieste.
-When we entered the Farm, we drove through beautiful pastureland lined with white fences, so picture-perfect you’d think you were in a movie.
+When we entered the Farm, we drove through beautiful pastureland lined with white fences.
+It is so picture-perfect you’d think you’re in a movie.

 I arrived at the Maestoso Hotel, which is also the administrative offices of the Farm.
 I was taken in tow by Uljana Ozbič, the public relations director, who walked with me over to the nearby stable area.

-The barns at the Lipica Stud Farm aren’t wooden, but old-fashioned stucco buildings, much like, I’d expect, the originals in the 16th century.
-As we approached, I saw 12 to 15 Lipizzaners in a paddock outside a large barn, standing almost motionless except for a tail’s occasional swish.
+The barns at the Lipica Stud Farm aren’t wooden, but old-fashioned stucco buildings.
+They’re much like, I expect, the originals in the 16th century.
+As we approached, I saw 12 to 15 Lipizzaners in a paddock outside a large barn, standing almost motionless except for an occasional swish of a tail.
 Uljana explained they were mares waiting to give birth in the next few weeks.

 The Mares and Their Foals in the Lipica Stud Farm

 When we entered the barn, we found a mare with her week-old foal in the first stall.
 I had never been near a foal before, and being just about five feet away was incredible.
-We continued walking along the stalls and soon came upon six more mares, some with foals only a few days old.
+We continued walking along the stalls and soon came upon six more mares.
+Some were with foals only a few days old.

-After a few weeks, if the foal and the mare are in good health, they’re moved to a large area in the same barn.
+After a few weeks, if the foal and the mare are in good health, they move to a larger area in the same barn.
 There they’re free to roam around with other mares and foals.
 We walked over and found several mares and 4- to 6-week old foals there.

 Despite my Equinophobia, I quickly realized these Lipizzaners were all exceptionally gentle, a characteristic of the breed.
-Whenever I walked up to a stall, they would all come over and put the heads over the gate to sniff me.
+Whenever I walked up to a stall, they would all come over and put the heads over the gate.